How Redistricting Happened in Pennsylvania

 A special master appointed by the state Supreme Court produced a fair map that will be in effect for the midterm elections this year.

-Pennsylvania voters have the chance to support Governor Wolf for re-election and elect more Democrats to the state legislature.
+Pennsylvanivoters elected Government Wolf again and elected more Democrats to the state legislature.